-In March, international prices continued to rise on demand from China's manufacturing sector.
-Domestic prices rose in tandem.
 In April, international prices rose as demand from renewable energy sector and electric vehicles picked up pace.
 Domestic prices rose in accordance.
 In May, international as well as domestic prices rose, due to supply disruptions in South America.
 In June, international prices dropped due to excessive stock amidst reduced demand from China.
 Domestic prices followed suit.
 In July and August, international prices fell as a result of China selling 30,000 tonnes of Copper from its reserves.
 In September, both international and domestic prices remained largely unaffected.
-In October, both domestic and international prices fell as reports indicated copper production fell almost 10% Y-o-Y. In November, domestic prices decreased slightly as a result of a fractional drop in copper concentrate processing charges.
+In October, both domestic and international prices fell as reports indicated copper production fell alm ost 10% Y-o-Y. In November, domestic prices decreased slightly as a result of a fractional drop in copper concentrate processing charges.
 International prices remained stable.
 In December, international prices rose due to a surge in supply during the latter half of the month, coupled with a seasonal slowdown of demand and trading activity.
 Domestic prices remained stable.
 In January, both international and domestic prices increased marginally amid growing geo-political tensions, aided by supply disruptions.
+In February, prices rose marginally yet again due to a rise in copper concentrate processing charges.
+In March, prices rose due to supply tightness caused by geo-political tensions.